 - Angels observed the incarnate Christ during His incarnation, 1 Tim 3:16.

-b.
-Elect angels observe and rejoice over the conversion of any member of the human race, Luke 15:7, 10.
+- Elect angels observe and rejoice over the conversion of any member of the human race, Luke 15:7, 10.

-c.
-At the same time, fallen angels are organized under Satan’s command to resist and oppose all believers, Job 1:6; 2:1, 3; Eph 6:12.
+- At the same time, fallen angels are organized under Satan’s command to resist and oppose all believers, Job 1:6; 2:1, 3; Eph 6:12.

 Through angelic observation, angels learn through the conversion of members of the human race that the free will of man does not necessarily choose against God as each demon did.
-The fallen angels before human history have already done this, now they see in the unbeliever a repetition of their own negative volition.
+The fallen angels, before human history, have already done this, now they see in the unbeliever a repetition of their own negative volition.
 This also explains the rejoicing of elect angels over one unbeliever who changes his attitude toward Christ.

-c.
-Another is, Why suffering?
+- Another is, Why suffering?
 Suffering is another problem in the human race brought about by sin.
 The answer to the suffering problem is, again, God permits the believer to suffer for the purpose of blessing.
 Suffering, being the result of sin in the human race, is used by God to lead the believer to spiritual adulthood.
 When a believer experiences some form of suffering and uses his free will volition to trust and rely upon God to endure and overcome it, the angels see the grace of God in action, God is glorified and the believer receives blessings, including spiritual growth.
 Therefore, the angels, both fallen and elect, learn from the underserved suffering of the mature believer.
-See the book of Job for example.
+See the Book of Job for the example.

 - Why chaos on the earth?
-Satan is the ruler of this world and he cannot improve his own kingdom.
+Satan is the ruler of this world, and he cannot improve his own kingdom.
 Divine Laws of Establishment keep the human race from entering into this chaos.
 Therefore, Satan is very frustrated trying to improve his kingdom and show God that he has a right to stay out of the Lake of Fire.
 But he never gets around to improving it.
 All of the improvements come from God and not from Satan.
 Therefore, chaos is related to the Angelic Conflict.

 - During the Church Age, demon attacks on believers are limited to demon influence, in which the doctrine of demons invades the right lobe of the soul.

-Satan poses as an angel of light, 2 Cor 11:14 and false teachers are his ministers disguised as servants of righteousness, 2 Cor 11:15, to influence both unbelievers and believers away from a true relationship with God, 1 Tim 4:1-2.
+Satan poses as an angel of light, 2 Cor 11:14, and false teachers are his ministers disguised as servants of righteousness, 2 Cor 11:15, to influence both unbelievers and believers away from a true relationship with God, 1 Tim 4:1-2.

 1 Tim 4:1-2, “But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, 2by means of the hypocrisy of liars seared in their own conscience as with a branding iron.”

-Negative volition to Bible doctrine creates a vacuum in the soul which sucks in all the false concepts that Satan has developed for you to be distracted from the plan of God.
+Negative volition to Bible doctrine creates a vacuum in the soul, which sucks in all the false concepts that Satan has developed for you to be distracted from the plan of God.
 Demon influence wipes out all of the doctrine you have ever learned.
 It destroys your doctrinal norms and standards.
 Cosmic thinking includes the doctrine of demons and involvement in the cosmic system.
-Therefore, during the Church Age you are either influenced by God and His Word or the doctrine of demons.
+Therefore, during the Church Age, you are either influenced by God and His Word or the doctrine of demons.
 Volition is the major issue of the Angelic Conflict.